ubuntu/ubuntu-project-docs/docs/reference/exception-PostgreSQLUpdates.rst

 we will:

 `` 2.1. upload the package to the proposed pocket.
 Once approved, we will monitor the excuses page and address any DEP8 failures.``

 else, if there are CVEs being addressed by the update, we will:

 `` 2.2. ensure there are no regressions by running autopkgtests for the updated package and its reverse dependencies.
-Then, contact the security team so then can take over the release to the security pocket.``
+Then, contact the security team so they can take over the release to the security pocket.``

 .. _testing_and_verification: